 The National Ocean Industries Association (NOIA), founded in 1972 with 33 members, represents all facets of the domestic offshore energy and related industries.
-Today, nearly 300 member companies are dedicated to the safe development of offshore energy for the continued growth and security of the United States.
+Today, around 250 member companies are dedicated to the safe development of offshore energy for the continued growth and security of the United States.
 Our membership also includes companies involved in or branching out to pursue offshore renewable and alternative energy opportunities.
 NOIA members are engaged in many business activities, in addition to those listed below, including environmental safeguards, equipment supply, gas transmission, navigation, research and technology, shipping and shipyards.

 Companies provide communications, ocean sensing and navigation and positioning services that are essential tools for offshore operations.